 Fleas are the common enemy.
 Medications to kill fleas are toxic, and directions must be followed with care to avoid accidental pet poisoning.
 More isn't better.

 Accidentally putting dog flea control (or the wrong dose) on a cat happens, though, and it is a frequent emergency question.

-Yes, in fact, topical spot-on insecticides are the number one feline toxin reported to Pet Poison Helpline!
+Topical spot-on insecticides are the number one feline toxin reported to Pet Poison Helpline.

 If you don’t notice your mistake until your kitty starts showing twitches or tremors, DO NOT BATHE!
 Bring your cat immediately to your vet instead.
 If you were to put a twitching/tremoring cat into the water, chances are that she will become so overstimulated that she’ll start to have seizures.
 Instead, your vet will sedate your cat, stop the tremors and then safely decontaminate her.

 If you caught your mistake in time to safely bathe your cat, your next step is to monitor her very closely for at least 8-12 hours.
-By "monitoring very closely," I mean checking on her at least every 15 minutes.
+By "monitoring very closely," we mean checking on her at least every 15 minutes.
 Set a timer and be diligent about this.
-Do go to a movie and leave her at home, do not go grocery shopping, do not go on an hour long run, and most important of all, do not go to bed!
+Do go to a movie and leave her at home, do not go grocery shopping, do not go on an hour-long run, and most important of all, do not go to bed!

 Concentrated pyrethroid or pyrethrin-based insecticides cause neurological stimulation in cats as evidenced by muscle twitches, tremors, and seizures.
 Often, these signs start within a few hours of application and can last for days and be fatal if left untreated.

 Clinical Signs that Require a Hospital